Banjolats/hello-world/README.md

 # hello-world
- I am Olabanji, a Nigerian and a writter, I am q graduate of computer science
+ I am Olabanji, a Nigerian and a writter, I am a graduate of computer science